ldijkman/randomnerd_esp32_wifi_manager/README.md

 Help Electra? https://github.com/ldijkman/randomnerd_esp32_wifi_manager/discussions !

-Soon, The power of Electra wil run on an Gazilion devices ;-)
+Soon, The power of Electra wil run on a Gazilion devices ;-)

+All you need is Electra!

 impressive Espressif